 Erika's life changing experiences growing up as a young artist led her to attend George Mason University, where she obtained a B.A. in Music.
 As she embarked on her professional career, she realized arts education was such an essential part of her development and she wanted to join arts educators in their mission to enrich the lives of young people.

-She now serves as the Director of Operations and a Teaching Artist at Opening Act in the New York City area and also holds a Master of Science in Arts Administration from Drexel University.
+She now serves as the Deputy Director and a Teaching Artist at Opening Act in the New York City area and also holds a Master of Science in Arts Administration from Drexel University.
+Erika is currently Secretary of the Board of Directors for the NYC Arts in Education Roundtable, and a member of the Arts Education Advisory Council of the Americans for the Arts.
 Previously Erika has worked at The New Victory Theater (New York City) and Levine Music (Washington D.C.).
-She has also served on numerous committees including the NYC Arts in Education Roundtable’s Teaching Artist Affairs Committee and their Task Force on Equity and Inclusion.
-She also serves on the NYC Theater In Our Schools Committee, Co-Chairing the latter in 2016-2017.
 She continues to perform and produces in the NYC area and is involved in various social justice and political causes.